 Our analysis implies that, when optimised in this way, strategies that manage the exit from lockdown via a graded release of people are more effective than those that cycle the entire population through periods of quarantine and release.
 Such cycles, sometimes referred to as the "On/Off" strategy, are to cope with infections rising rapidly after times of full release.

 There is no acceptable level of deaths from COVID-19 and so these calculations may appear callous.
 But unfortunately there is a balance to be struck, especially given the damage to lives, health and livelihood associated with economic damage.

 It seems logical that to minimise COVID-19 related deaths, then lockdown would need to continue until either a vaccine exists, or it has washed fully out of the UK.
 But, in reality we know that’s probably just not possible.
 Indeed, as is often pointed out (but may as yet need quantification) without a functioning economy, an all-encompassing health service cannot exist, which is essential to support all our healthcare needs.
 We, therefore, need to identify the safest way possible to ease lockdown, while protecting lives and livelihoods.

-The University of Oxford has issued a press release about this preprint paper.
+The University of Oxford issued a press release about the preprint paper.

 Update 11 June 2020: This analysis was published as a peer-reviewed, open access paper on 10 June 2020 in Frontiers in Public Health.
 DOI: 10.3389/fpubh.2020.00262